Sardar-Sadiq/Sardar-Sadiq/README.md

 - 🌱 I’m currently learning **React,gsap**

-- 👨‍💻 All of my projects are available at [sardarsadiq.netlify.app](sardarsadiq.netlify.app)
+- 👨‍💻 All of my projects are available at [sardarsadiq](sardarsadiq.netlify.app)

 - 💬 Ask me about **react,sass,bootstrap**